Goestoso/Java/README.md

 <summary>More about passing parameters</summary>

 * The `object reference`, as object, will always point to the same object throughout that object's lifecycle.
-* You can `modify the state of this object`, that is, its fields and properties, using this reference, but you cannot make the object reference point to a completely different object.
+* You can `modify the state of this object`, that is, its fields and properties, using this reference, but `you cannot make the object reference point to a completely different object`.

 </details>